 You should see "Xfce" at the bottom of the listing.

-dnf update one more time to make sure all of the enabled repositories are read into the system.
+dnf update one more time to ensure all of the enabled repositories read into the system.

 To install XFCE, run:

 dnf groupinstall "xfce"

 Also install lightdm: